DiscountGrocery/myopia-wiki/README.md

 # Myopia Wiki

 Why is making websites this difficult...
-Can't even get the stupid icon on the left to show up.
+Can't even get the stupid icon on the left to show up.Test

 <link rel="shortcut icon" href="/images/favicon.ico">